 Virabhadrasana (Warrior Pose I)

 When you ski, your balance constantly shifts as you move across the snow or ice.
-In this strength-building pose, you practice the concentration required to maintain a balance between forward movement in the upper body and grounding down in the back leg, ankle, and foot.
+In strength-building Warrior I, you practice the concentration required to maintain a balance between forward movement in the upper body and grounding down in the back leg, ankle, and foot.

 From Downward Dog, step your left foot forward and place it between your hands.
 Turn your right foot in 45 degrees and lower the heel.
 Keeping a deep bend in your left knee, bring your torso upright, raising your arms overhead.
 Press down firmly with the back foot while squaring the front of your pelvis as much as possible with the front edge of your mat.
 Inhale and reach through your arms, keeping your shoulder blades drawing down and back and your low belly moving in and up.
 Observe yourself maintaining the balance between the forward movement of your torso and the grounding action of your back heel and leg.
 Feel the opening of the chest and the stretch in the abdominals and left hip flexors.
 Hold for 30 to 60 seconds, return to Downward Dog, and repeat on the other side.
 Return to Tadasana.